hashicorp/terraform-website/content/source/docs/enterprise/private/vault.html.md

 # Private Terraform Enterprise Customer Managed Vault

-The installer product can be configured to use a customer managed Vault cluster rather than the internal Vault instance.
+Private Terraform Enterprise can be configured to use an external Vault cluster rather than the internal Vault instance.
+Within PTFE, Vault is used to encrypt sensitive information such as variables and states.

-This allows customers to have full control over how the Vault cluster is managed, for example how it is sealed and unsealed, replicated, etc.
+An external Vault cluster allows the customer to have full control over how the Vault cluster is managed, for example how it is sealed and unsealed, replicated, etc.

-When this is configured along side the External Services installation mode, the product becomes fully stateless, meaning it can be run in a hot-standby configuration to provide failover.
+When an external Vault cluster is configured along with the External Services installation mode, the product becomes fully stateless and can be run in a hot-standby configuration to provide failover.

 ## Setup

-To setup your Vault cluster to be used, follow the following steps:
+Follwo these steps to configure an external Vault instance:

 1. Enable AppRole: `vault auth-enable approle`
 1. Enable transit: `vault mount transit`